mobahug/instagram_clone_42_SP/README.md

 ![ezgif com-gif-maker (5)](https://user-images.githubusercontent.com/83179142/177532978-5d9b36e5-7ca3-4d47-ad1e-b056b855472c.gif)

+### On the profile page

-In the profile page you can:
+On the profile page you can:

       -shows your profile picture
       -shows your username